bioinformatics-policlinicogemelli/Varan/README.md

 <details close>
 <summary><ins>Filters</ins></summary>

-Here it is possible to specify the filters' threshold to apply to SNV maf files (for more info about filters threshold setting see <a href="https://github.com/bioinformatics-policlinicogemelli/Varan-Pub/blob/readme/readme_content/doc/filters.md">here</a>).
+Here it is possible to specify the filters' threshold to apply to SNV maf files (for more info about filters threshold setting see [Ex 7)](#ex-7-filter-vcfmaf).
 ```
 [Filters]
 BENIGN = < [string|string|...] >